 Running Containers on Windows

 This essentially means that Linux containers will now run just as easily on Windows as any other OS and can now run alongside Windows containers on the same bare metal or virtual machines.
-Microsoft also announced that developers will be able to choose from a variety of Linux kernels from major Linux vendors.
+Microsoft’s second announcement was that developers may choose from a variety of Linux kernels from major Linux vendors.

 LinuxKit is on the roadmap for future versions of Hyper-V and Microsoft Server.